pymupdf/PyMuPDF/docs/document.rst

       :type: list

 ..
-NOTE:: For methods that change the structure of a PDF (:meth:`insertPDF`, :meth:`select`, :meth:`copyPage`, :meth:`deletePage` and others), be aware that objects or properties in your program may have been invalidated or orphaned.
+NOTE:: For methods that change the structure of a PDF (:meth:`insert_pdf`, :meth:`select`, :meth:`copyPage`, :meth:`deletePage` and others), be aware that objects or properties in your program may have been invalidated or orphaned.
 Examples are :ref:`Page` objects and their children (links, annotations, widgets), variables holding old page counts, tables of content and the like.
 Remember to keep such variables up to date or delete orphaned objects.
 Also refer to :ref:`ReferenialIntegrity`.

-:meth:`setMetadata` Example
+:meth:`set_metadata` Example
 -------------------------------
 Clear metadata information.
 If you do this out of privacy / data protection concerns, make sure you save the document as a new file with *garbage > 0*.
 Only then the old */Info* object will also be physically removed from the file.
 In this case, you may also want to clear any XML metadata inserted by several PDF editors: